willyfh/visualtorch/README.md

 **VisualTorch** aims to help visualize Torch-based neural network architectures.
 It currently supports generating flow-style, graph-style, and LeNet-style architectures for PyTorch Sequential and Custom models.
 This tool is adapted from [visualkeras](https://github.com/paulgavrikov/visualkeras), [pytorchviz](https://github.com/szagoruyko/pytorchviz), and [pytorch-summary](https://github.com/sksq96/pytorch-summary).

+**Note:** `1.0.0` is a major release with breaking API changes, but with significantly better features and algorithms - upgrading is recommended.
+For the old API, use `0.2.5` or older.

-**Note:** VisualTorch traces a real forward pass to build the diagram, which has two inherent limitations shared by any tracing-based approach (not bugs, and not fixable without full symbolic execution): (1) models with **data-dependent control flow** (e.g. a branch only taken if a tensor value crosses some threshold) only show whichever branch the traced dummy input happened to take;
+**Limitation:** VisualTorch traces a real forward pass to build the diagram, which has two inherent limitations shared by any tracing-based approach (not bugs, and not fixable without full symbolic execution): (1) models with **data-dependent control flow** (e.g. a branch only taken if a tensor value crosses some threshold) only show whichever branch the traced dummy input happened to take;